lyokha/nginx-haskell-module/README.md

 Termination of nginx worker and asynchronous exception ThreadKilled
 -------------------------------------------------------------------

+*To prevent handling of unexpected ThreadKilled, starting from version 1.6.4 of this module it was replaced by a special opaque asynchronous exception WorkerProcessIsExiting.
+The following reasonings remain valid as soon as ThreadKilled is replaced with WorkerProcessIsExiting.*

 When an nginx worker terminates, it calls function *cancelWith* from package *async* with argument *ThreadKilled* for all asynchronous services.
 This function sends asynchronous exception *ThreadKilled* to a corresponding haskell